 so that the group can continue to access the account securely if the password needs to be updated or has been forgotten.

-Reset/Change Password for All Accounts (Own & Group)
+Reset/Change Password for All Accounts (Own & Group) [You cannot reset password for groups, only can do for individual]

 As an admin, I want to reset or change the password for my own account as well as a group account, so that my account and the group can continue to access the account securely if the password needs to be updated or has been forgotten.